chainq/amiga-linux-image/README.md

 ## What?

-This repository contains a few hacky scriptsto create an extremely simple AmigaOS boot partition, which allows booting a Linux/m68k installation from AmigaOS prompt.
+This repository contains a few hacky scripts to create an extremely simple AmigaOS boot partition, which allows booting a Linux/m68k installation from AmigaOS prompt.

 It is tuned to be used with my homemade, Buildroot-based Linux images, which might be published at a later point.
-For other Amiga Linux-y thinks (Debian/m68k, etc.), you can probably use it as a reference point.
+For other Amiga Linux-y things (Debian/m68k, etc.), you can probably use it as a reference point.

 This is all very sketchy, and probably mostly only useful as